helvete/request/README.md

 Its key feature is, that connection settings lie in an easily editable file, that is supplied as the first execution parameter.
 It's been done this way to allow easy API scope changes while preserving previously stored data.

-Initially prepared for JSON string interchange, but adapted to be able to process non-json strings, just supply --non-json runtime parameter. --non-json and --exact-return parameters can be combined.
+Initially prepared for JSON string interchange, but adapted to be able to process non-json strings.

 ## Options file structure ##
 Use an example options file as a sample.